-PRIORY WITHAM ACADEMY

-SECONDARY-AGE CHILDREN (Year 7 to Year 13)
+PRIORY WITHAM ACADEMY ADMISSION ARRANGEMENTS for 2023 SECONDARY-AGE CHILDREN (Year 7 to Year 13)

-1 The admission authority for Priory Witham Academy is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 7 December 2020.
+The admission authority for Priory Witham Academy is The Priory Federation of Academies Trust ("the Trust").
+These admission arrangements were determined by the Trust on 13 December 2021.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
 You can find the code at: www.gov.uk/government/publications/school-admissions-code--2.